 In the case of preference shares, adding a dividend growth rate does not make any sense, as a company usually pays dividends on preference shares at a constant growth rate.
 So, the cost of preferred stock capital is the ratio of preferred dividends to net issuance proceeds (Gross proceeds less issuance costs).

 For instance, a company raises $2 million by issuing preference shares and pays an annual dividend of $100,000.
 In this case, the marginal cost of preferred stock capital is 100,000/2000000 = 5%.

 It is the sum of the weighted marginal cost of all forms of capital.
 Continuing with the above examples, suppose a company raises 20% via debt, 50% via equity, and 30% via preferreds.
 In this case, the weighted marginal cost of capital will be (20%*5.95%)+(60%*12.40%)+(30%*5%) 10.13%.

 How it’s Useful?

-Marginal of capital is very important and plays a crucial role in the financial analysis and asset valuation.
-Also, it helps management take important capital-budgeting decisions.
+Marginal capital is very important and plays a crucial role in financial analysis and asset valuation.
+Also, it helps management make important capital-budgeting decisions.
 One must not confuse it with the average cost of capital.
 Financial analysts usually compare a project’s return on the basis of the marginal cost of capital rather than the average cost of capital.
-Typically, a project with a higher expected return over the required return is considered as a good project.
+Typically, a project with a higher expected return over the required return is considered a good project.